Electronic Band Structure (EBS)

 Filter removal: remove filters individually without affecting other filter cards.

-Filter Cards #
+Filter Panels #

 Coloring Panel